 Giving Birth Is Harder Than Running a Marathon

-Nearly half of the women studied had pelvic muscle tears, and two-thirds suffered severe muscle strain.
-The mothers in the study were already at a high risk for pelvic muscle tears, but researchers say that it’s expected that up to 15 percent of all women will suffer some sort of injury during childbirth.
+Nearly half of the women studied had pelvic muscle tears, and two-thirds suffered a severe muscle strain.
+The mothers in the study were already at high risk for pelvic muscle tears, but researchers say that it’s expected that up to 15 percent of all women will suffer some sort of injury during childbirth.

 While every mom doesn’t need an MRI, if you are postpartum and feel like something just isn’t right, it may be time to set up an appointment with a specialist.
-Think of it like this: you are an athlete and you may need some assistance in your recovery.
+Think of it like this: you are an athlete and may need some assistance in your recovery.
 Plain and simple, your body has undergone the same injuries that professional athletes experience!
 Don’t be ashamed to seek out a specialist to help you recover if you need.
 Meanwhile, here are some tips for speeding your recovery at home: